NOUIY/aws-cdk-guide/v2/identifiers.md

 ------

-The *address* is another kind of unique identifier that uniquely distinguishes CDK resources\.
-Derived from the SHA\-1 hash of the path, it is not human\-readable\.
-However, its constant, relatively short length \(always 42 hexadecimal characters\) makes it useful in situations where the "traditional" unique ID might be too long\.
-Some constructs may use the address in the synthesized AWS CloudFormation template instead of the unique ID\.
-Again, your app generally should not need to know about its constructs' addresses, but you can retrieve a construct's address as follows\.
+The *address* is another kind of unique identifier that uniquely distinguishes CDK resources.
+Derived from the SHA-1 hash of the path, it is not human-readable.
+However, its constant, relatively short length (always 42 hexadecimal characters) makes it useful in situations where the "traditional" unique ID might be too long.
+Some constructs may use the address in the synthesized AWS CloudFormation template instead of the unique ID.
+Again, your app generally should not need to know about its constructs' addresses, but you can retrieve a construct's address as follows.

 ------
 #### [ TypeScript ]